-- Treat the level of conservatism as an input, and derive the required premium or capital based on this e.g. generate the capital needed so that the insurer is able to pay for 99% of the loss outcomes - Use the actual price or capital requirement of the insurer to back into the implied level of conservatism - e.g. determine the percentage of loss outcomes that the insurer is able to pay based on the available capital
+- Treat the level of conservatism as an input, and derive the required premium or capital based on this - e.g. generate the capital needed so that the insurer is able to pay for 99% of the loss outcomes - Use the actual price or capital requirement of the insurer to back into the implied level of conservatism - e.g. based on the available capital, the insurer is able to pay for x\% of the loss outcomes

 Stress tests can also be used as the risk measure.
-For example, Llyods uses the Realistic Disaster Scenarios (described elsewhere) as a risk measure to set capital requirements.
-It could set capital equal to the worse outcome.
+For example, Llyods uses the Realistic Disaster Scenarios (described elsewhere) as a risk measure to set capital requirements: It could set capital equal to the worse outcome.
 Since this is fairly intuitive, it helps communicate its capacity to a nontechnical audience.

-2.3 Risk Measure Functional Forms
+2.3 Possible Functional Forms for Risk Measures